This article was originally published for Curious Cuisiniere.

 Add it on top of Kolo Mee noodles.

-Homemade Char Siu (Roasted BBQ Pork)
+Homemade Char Siu (Chinese Roasted BBQ Pork)

 For accuracy and precision in baking recipes, use weight (metric) measurements when available.